Showing 21 results

 The Visitors Register lists guests to the New Jersey State Normal School between March 4, 1918, and March 18, 1925.
 The register includes the guest's name, address, class year if an alumnus, and remarks for reason of visit.
 Types of visits include school administrators seeking new teachers, club reunions at the Normal School, and friendly visits to former teachers.

 The Gertrude Scudder Bodine Collection of Alice Brewster Letters predominantly contains handwritten personal letters on personal stationery documenting the activities and thoughts of Alice Brewster.
-They were written to her former student and friend Gertrude Scudder Bodine and sometimes included Gertrude’s sister-in-law Elizabeth “Lizzie” Bodine, from 1939 to 1959.
+They were written to her former student and friend Gertrude Scudder Bodine and sometimes included Gertrude’s sister-in-law Elisabeth “Lizzie” Bodine, from 1939 to 1959.

 The letters describe Brewster’s life in Portsmouth and North Woodstock, New Hampshire.
 She describes travel and family interactions, participating in antique fairs, and attending the Trenton State College centennial celebration in 1955, among other topics.